feature-flow/twotieredkanban/doc/index.rst

 Feature flow can be implemented in a number of ways:

-- You can implement this with a collection is task boards, either using a tool or sticky-notes on physical boards.
+- You can implement this with a feature board and a collection of task boards, either using a tool or sticky-notes on physical boards.

-- You cab use a single board with big cards for features and sticky notes for tasks.
+- You can use a single board with big cards for features and sticky notes for tasks.
+When a feature enters a development state, you can move the stickies between development task states.

 - Possibly using a `tool that supports complex workflows
   <https://leankit.com/>`_.

 - The :doc:`Valuenator <valuenator>` application.

-  The Valuenator application is an attempt to automate the practice in a simple and opinionated way.
-There's a `demo mode
+  The Valuenator `open source application
-  <http://valunator.com/demo>`_ version you can try without signing up
+  <https://github.com/feature-flow/twotieredkanban>`_ is an attempt to
-  for anything to get a feel for the mechanics of the practice.
+  automate the practice in a simple and opinionated way.
+There's a `demo version <http://valunator.com/demo>`_ you can try without installing or signing up for anything to get a feel for the mechanics of the practice.

 However it's implemented, it's important that the implementation makes it easy to see everything relevant to a team at once.
 This is one